9912353870/junglebook/README.md

 npm run cosmos --> to start the storybook

 # To run the project in docker
-# use this command for building image:
+# Use this command for building image:
 docker build -t reactappcosmos -f ./Dockerfile .

-# run the container
+# Run the container
 docker run -d -p 8000:5000 reactappcosmos